-India is one State endorsed with rich cultures that are distinct in language, dressing and several activities.
+India is one State endorsed with rich cultures that are distinct in language, dressing, and several activities.
 Religion has been the key differentiating took among the cultures inherent in India.
-The country is home to Major religion such as Buddhism, Jainism, Hindustan, and Sikhism, Muslim, Christian.
-For instance north and south have diverse cultural rich creating a composite mixture of the Indian Culture.
+The country is home to major religions such as Buddhism, Jainism, Hindustan, and Sikhism, Muslim, Christian.
+For instance, the north and south have diverse cultural rich creating a composite mixture of the Indian Culture.

 It is clear from the constitutional scheme that it ensures uniformity in the matter of religion to all people and groups irrespective of their faith, emphasizing that there is no religion of the State itself.
 It is one of the facets of the right to equality, woven in the golden thread in the fabric defining the Constitution.
-In general parlance secularism means separation between State and religion, i.e., the temporal power should keep its hand off from religious world.
-For the first time it was recognized in Keshavananda Bharati v.
-State of Kerala that the secularism was a part of the basic structure of the Constitution.
+In general parlance, secularism means separation between State and religion, i.e., the temporal power should keep its handoff from the religious world.
+For the first time, it was recognized in Keshavananda Bharati v. the State of Kerala that secularism was a part of the basic structure of the Constitution.
 Chief Justice Sikri, observed, "Secular character of the Constitution."
-Justice Shelat and Grover stated that "secular and federal character of the Constitution" was among the main ingredients of the basic structure enumerated therein.
-Justice Jagamohan Reddy emphasized on "Liberty of thought, expression belief, faith and worship" as already laid down in the Preamble of the Constitution.
-The Hon'ble court asserted that basic structure of the Constitution cannot be amended at any cost.
+Justice Shelat and Grover stated that the "secular and federal character of the Constitution" was among the main ingredients of the basic structure enumerated therein.
+Justice Jaganmohan Reddy emphasized, "Liberty of thought, expression belief, faith and worship" as already laid down in the Preamble of the Constitution.
+The Hon'ble court asserted that the basic structure of the Constitution cannot be amended at any cost.
 Further, in the landmark judgment of S.R.
 Bommai v.
-Union of India the Hon'ble court declared that the secularism is the basic structure of the Constitution.
+Union of India, the Hon'ble court declared that secularism is the basic structure of the Constitution.

 According to the Former Prime Minister Lt.
-Pandit Jawaharlal Nehru, secular state should be taken to mean a State where there is freedom of religion and conscience including freedom for those who may have no religion.
-It means free play for all religions subject only to the use of general public.
+Pandit Jawaharlal Nehru, a secular state should be taken to mean a state where there is freedom of religion and conscience including freedom for those who may have no religion.
+It means free play for all religious subjects only to the use of the general public.
 Article 15(2) prohibits not only the State but also the private individuals from making discrimination on any of the aforesaid grounds.
 The word "Secular" appears only in the Preamble, though secularism pervades the constitutional provisions.

-India being multi-cultural society have managed to retain it's the secular character through "oneness" secularism begins in the heart of every individual there is no feeling of "otherness".
-Secularism is the real strength of India as a biggest democratic country of the world.
-Secularism as a part of constitutional scheme plays a very vital role in our nation building.
-Secularism which is deep-rooted in constitution under 42nd Amendment has become the back bone of National integrity.
+India has a multi-cultural society that has managed to retain the secular character through "oneness" secularism begins in the heart of every individual there is no feeling of "otherness".
+Secularism is the real strength of India as the biggest democratic country in the world.
+Secularism as a part of the constitutional scheme plays a very vital role in our nation-building.
+Secularism which is deep-rooted in the constitution under 42nd Amendment has become the backbone of National integrity.